afsungur/mongodb-atlas-vector-search-fashion-products/README.md

-# MongoDB Atlas Vector Search (Images) on Fashion Products
+# Multi-Lingual MongoDB Vector Search (Images) on Fashion Products

-# Atlas Vector Search on Fashion Products

 How can a search be conducted for the visual attributes of products that were not included in the product's metadata?
 To clarify further, imagine having millions of fashion products without any information about their color or category.
 You have the following basic data model: